osmosis-labs/docs/developing/README.md

 ---
 title: Developing in Osmosis
 ---
-# What do you want to develop?

-##  Get started developing with Osmosis
+# Get started developing with Osmosis

 Osmosis offers a variaty of places for developers to contribute in the ecosystem.
 Get started building your own Cosmwasm dApps, contributing to the Osmosis core modules or creating utilities and dashboards.
-Get started by picking an option below.

 <div class="cards twoColumn" >
   <a href="/developing/dapps/get_started/" class="card">